10 Creative Ways to Thank Your Teachers During Teacher Appreciation Week

 9. Stock up their classrooms with school supplies

 As the end of the semester approaches, school supplies like markers and pencil sharpeners are usually running short.
 And with the cold weather sniffles running amuck, emergency hand sanitizer and Kleenexes are quickly depleted!
 Providing these classroom essentials takes one more thing off teachers’ to-do lists and meets a practical need often overlooked.
-To make it extra exciting, create a clever school supply “cake” for each grade to enjoy!
+To make these teacher appreciation ideas for staff extra exciting, create a clever school supply “cake” for each grade to enjoy!

 10. Give personalized gifts to each teacher

-For more fun and creative teacher appreciation ideas, check out our Pinterest board!
+For more fun and creative teacher appreciation ideas for staff, check out our Pinterest board!

 P.S.
 To all our Boosterthon teachers—THANK YOU!
 We appreciate what you do to impact the next generation of leaders!